harikeshpandey/Landsat-Reflection-Data/Readme.md

 ## License

-This project is licensed under the MIT License.xyz
+This project is licensed under the MIT License.

 ---